 iTANK-enhanced CAR(NAP)-Ts have been shown to:

-iTANK CAR T-cells induce a pro-inflammatory microenvironment and activates the patient’s own CD8+ killer T-cells against the whole repertoire of relevant tumor antigen targets.
+iTANK TCR/CAR T-cells induce a pro-inflammatory microenvironment and activates the patient’s own CD8+ killer T-cells against the whole repertoire of relevant tumor antigen targets.